Back

 The repo is public here:

-But the important part is already in place: the loop itself.
-A compact, testable autoresearch harness for Mamba, with MLX as a first-class path instead of an afterthought.
+The repo covers Mamba-2, Mamba-3, and hybrid Mamba-Transformer MoE in the MLX autoresearch path.
+The important part is in place: the loop itself — a compact, testable autoresearch harness for Mamba and hybrid architectures, with MLX as a first-class path instead of an afterthought.

 That was the goal.